Yang Han

 Research Topic:

-Since 2019, Yang has been advising UNIDO as a gender mainstreaming consultant for industrial transformation projects in developing countries.
+Since 2019, Yang has been advising the UN as a gender expert for inclusive and sustainable industrial transformation projects, having worked on 10+ global and regional GEF and IKI projects.
 Yang's professional expertise lies in the nexus of gender equality, social welfare, and climate action.

 Research